michael-simons/wro4j-spring-boot-starter/README.md

 Furthermore it provides a Spring Based caching strategy if a [CacheManager](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/cache/CacheManager.html) is present (which is the case if you're Spring Boot Application is configured with [@EnableCaching](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/cache/annotation/EnableCaching.html)) and a cache name is configured.

 The wro4j-spring-boot-starter expecteds the Wro4j model configuration in xml format.
-If you want the Groovy version you have to role your own _WroModelFactory_, which is recognised by the auto configuration.
+If you want the Groovy version you have to role your own _WroModelFactory_, which is recognized by the auto configuration.

 This starter doesn't bring in the _wro4j-extension_ artifact which are a lot of third party libraries.
 If you need them, you have to include this in your Maven or Gradle build file.

-With the starter comes an additional resource processor _removeSourceMaps_ which removes stale source maps from minified and concatened files.
+With the starter comes an additional resource processor _removeSourceMaps_ which removes stale source maps from minified and concatenated files.

 This starter is in production at [euregjug.eu](http://www.euregjug.eu) and in various [ENERKO Informatik](http://www.enerko-informatik.de) products.